w3c/miniapp-addressing/docs/explainer.md

 * Identify the resource inside miniapp package by its path, query and fragment components.
 The definition of these three components is close to a HTTP url in browser.
 How those components can be used relies on other miniapp specs, especially, the [MiniApp Packaging specification](https://w3c.github.io/miniapp/specs/packaging/).

 ### Key Considerations

+#### why is custom-scheme necessary?
+Currently, most of MiniApp user agents use deep-link technology to open a MiniApp.

+Deep-link technology contains 2 ways, custom scheme, and HTTP.

+For Android, they are called deep-link and app-link respectively.
+For iOS, there is universal link and custom URL scheme.

+MiniApp also needs to support both, custom-scheme(like Android deeplink and iOS custom url scheme) and HTTP scheme (like Android applink and iOS universal link).

+We prefer user agents to implement HTTP schemes, but custom-scheme is also necessary to appear in this note.

+What's more, custom-scheme is more compatible with different operating systems.
+It can run on more systems and devices, and it is also compatible with the existing implementations mechanism(We want the MiniApp vendor to implement this note faster and more securely).

 #### Why is host and port needed?